MicrosoftDocs/winrt-api/windows.storage/storagefolder_getitemasync_1847090456.md

 ### System.UnauthorizedAccessException

 You don't have permission to access the specified item.
+For more information, see [File access permissions](https://docs.microsoft.com/windows/uwp/files/file-access-permissions).

 ### System.ArgumentException